Moscow asks Italy to drop charges against Russian in Nigeria graft case

 Ednan Tofik ogly Agaev, a former Russian ambassador in Colombia, is charged with international corruption in a case revolving around the 2011 purchase by oil majors Eni and Shell of Nigeria’s OPL 245 oilfield.

-Milan prosecutors allege bribes totaling around $1.1 billion were paid to win the license to explore the field.
+Milan prosecutors allege bribes totalling around $1.1 billion were paid to win the licence to explore the field.

 Agaev and all the parties involved in the case have denied any wrongdoing.